 The State of Ohio also published a record of John Stewart's missionary work in Henry Howe's "Historical Collections of Ohio" (published by The Laning Printing Co., Norwalk, OH, 1896, Volume 2).

 John Stewart died Dec.
 18, 1823, with his last words being: "Be Faithful."

 In 1830, a Democrat-controlled Congress hurriedly passed the Indian Removal Act, signed by Democrat President Andrew Jackson, and carried out by Democrat President Martin Van Buren.
 This forced the removal of over 16,000 Native Americans:

 - Cherokee from Georgia, Tennessee and the Carolinas

 - Muscogee (Creek) from Alabama, Georgia, and Florida;

 - Chickasaw from Mississippi, Alabama, Tennessee

 - Choctaw from Alabama and Louisiana

 Carried out by the federal government in the freezing winter, over 4,000 died in what is referred to at the Trail of Tears.
-The Wyandots were the last tribe to leave Ohio in 1843.
+Departing in 1843, the Wyandots were the last tribe to leave Ohio.

-William Walker Sr., the Wyandots' principal chief, had been able to secure land on the border between Missouri and Kansas.
-They emigrated and founded the city of Wyandotte, which was later renamed Kansas City.
+William Walker, Sr., the Wyandots' principal chief, had been able to secure land on the border between Missouri and Kansas.
+The Wyandotte Indians, brought to Christian faith by the black missionary John Stewart, emigrated west and founded the City of Wyandotte.
+The Christian Munsee tribe of Delaware "Lenape" Indians, who were pushed out of New York, New Jersey and Pennsylvania, emigrated there.
+Wyandotte City was later renamed Kansas City.